neoarc/neoarc.github.io/_wiki/sfmb_tools.md

 # Introduction

-- This document introduces numerous auxiliary programs created for the operation of this game.
+- This document introduces the numerous utility programs created to support the operation of this game.
+- Although the final products are the game and the map editor, so many tools were developed for both development and operation that this game project could almost be called a “tool festival.”
+- Since I’ve always been interested in developing tools, I consider this a great opportunity to create a variety of them.

 # Programs I Created